 Olivia brought the tasty and modern Italian food to a high level in Oslo

 OSLO, NORWAY: The fjords of Norway are always prepared for exploration, but you might need or want an overnight in capital Oslo.
-My pick to explore the locals in combination of tasty food and atmosphere is restaurant Olivia, located at Østbanehallen in Oslo, part of the main train station.
+My pick to explore the locals in combination of tasty food and atmosphere is restaurant Olivia.
+It´s located at Østbanehallen as part of the main train station.
 There are four Olivias in Oslo, each has its own personal touch from one Italian city.
 Milan is the choice for Olivia Østbanehallen – the dishes here are typically from this city, even decorations are picked up in Milan.

 This big unfussy restaurant serves the vibrant dishes from head chef Steffen Chapman and his staff that includes almost 40 chefs.
 The outdoor terrace is the place on a sunny day and the bar area for a quick meal or a drink.

 Olivia is all about Italian food and wine.
 Specialities includes pizza, pasta, risotto, osso buco as main.
 Olivia´s lemon tarte or a sweet combination of strawberry and mascarpone cream as dessert.
 This is just a part of a huge menu that includes smaller portions of pasta and pizza for children.